What is Considered Intoxicated While Driving?

 20 January, 2023

 People who are intoxicated while driving pose significant safety risks.
 Alcohol impairment is one of the leading causes of road accidents and fatalities.
 Therefore, Australia imposes strict alcohol driving limits to minimise road trauma.
-You are considered drink driving if your Blood Alcohol Content (BAC) is 0.05% or more while operating a vehicle.
-In addition, drivers with learner’s or provisional permits must have zero BAC, while heavy vehicles or public transport operators must stay below 0.02% BAC.
+A driver is considered drink driving if their Blood Alcohol Content (BAC) is 0.05% or more while operating a vehicle.
+In addition, drivers with learners or provisional permits must have zero BAC, while heavy vehicles or public transport operators must stay below 0.02% BAC.

 Alcohol consumption can have different effects on individuals.
 Some can get intoxicated quickly with one standard drink, while others can handle more.
-However, traffic authorities and health experts discourage driving with any alcohol content.
+For safety, traffic authorities and health experts discourage driving with any alcohol content.
 This is because people can still get into accidents despite having a minimum BAC.
-The following sections will present the alcohol driving limit in Australia, ways to measure blood alcohol levels, and factors that affect alcohol in the body.
+The following sections will present the police testing procedure, ways to measure blood alcohol levels, and how to avoid drink driving.

-It is a serious offence in Australia if you are intoxicated while driving.
-The laws and penalties will depend on each state and territory.
-The general driving limit is 0.05% BAC or 0.05g of alcohol per 100 ml of blood.
+It is a serious offence in Australia if a driver is caught intoxicated while driving.
+Although the laws and penalties will depend on each state and territory, the general driving limit is 0.05% BAC or 0.05g of alcohol per 100 ml of blood.
 Police officers perform breath tests on random roadside inspections or sobriety checkpoints.
 The test involves asking the driver to provide a breath sample to a police breathalyser to determine the BAC.

 In random roadside screening, police can stop any vehicle as a routine inspection.
-Officers may also request a breath test if they suspect a person is intoxicated while driving.
-Additionally, refusing a breath test in Australia is an offence, and the penalties depend on the state or territory.
+Officers may also request a breath test if they suspect a person is under the influence of alcohol.
+Additionally, refusing a breath test in Australia is an offence with similar penalties to failing.
 However, there may be exceptions if a person cannot adequately provide a breath sample due to medical reasons.
-In this case, police officers will request a blood sample test.
+In this case, police officers will request a blood test.

 General Legal Limits for Driving

-- Under 0.02 BAC: applies to operators of gross vehicle mass (GVM), transporting hazardous chemicals, and public utility vehicles like taxis and buses.
+- Under 0.02 BAC: can also apply to operators of gross vehicle mass (GVM), transporting hazardous chemicals, and public utility vehicles like taxis and buses in specific states.

-Intoxicated While Driving: How to Measure the BAC
+Intoxicated While Driving: Methods of Measuring the BAC

 There are several ways to know the BAC after alcohol consumption.
-Individuals can measure alcohol levels through breath, blood, saliva, or urine.
+Individuals can measure alcohol levels through breath, blood, saliva, or urine tests.
 The breath test is the most convenient among these methods.
 It uses a portable electronic device called a breathalyser to analyse the breath sample.
-It works by undergoing a chemical reaction when the sensors come in contact with alcohol in the expired air.
+It works by causing a chemical reaction when the sensors come in contact with alcohol in the breath specimen.
 Then, the breathalyser measures the output and converts it into the BAC values.

 A breathalyser is a device that police officers use in roadside alcohol screening.
 It uses advanced fuel cell sensors to measure the BAC accurately.
 Conveniently, personal breathalysers are now more affordable to help individuals monitor their BAC and avoid severe impairment.
-Pro-grade personal breathalysers like BACtrack from Breathalysers Australia offer consumers high precision similar to police units.
-Hence, individuals can track their BAC levels to avoid drink driving.
+Pro-grade personal breathalysers offer consumers high precision, similar to police units.
+Hence, individuals can track their BAC levels before getting behind the wheel to avoid being intoxicated while driving.

 Advantages of Breathalysers